-• --benchmark-save=foobar works similarly, but saves a file like 0001_foobar.json.
+• --benchmark-name=foobar works similarly, but saves a file like 0001\foobar.json.
 It's there in case you want to give specific name to the run.

 After you have saved your first run you can compare against it with --benchmark-compare=0001.
 You will get an additional row for each test in the result table, showing the differences.